yoon-zh/yoonzh.com/posts/fluids/diff.md

 The bigger $$\text{Re}$$ is, the more turbulent the flow is.

 If we have a plane with a very smooth surface, it has less air resistance but it causes the air to be more turbulent, since the viscous forces become smaller.

+## Dict

+[^1]: Lagrangian point of view: From the perspective of the moving material (fluid), different from the perspective of an exterior observer (Eulerian).